ibm-cloud-docs/power-iaas/network-architecture.md

 One of the major simplifications that PER provides is on how seamlessly you can connect your {{site.data.keyword.powerSys_notm}} workspaces with the IBM Cloud services.

-On a PER-enabled workspace that uses a custom IP address, the network is routed through PER which routes to a Network Address Translator (NAT) device that translates the custom IP address into an IBM Cloud supported IP address.
+On a PER-enabled workspace that uses a custom IP address, the network is routed through PER that routes to a Network Address Translator (NAT) device that converts the custom IP address into an IBM Cloud supported IP address.

 On a non-PER-enabled {{site.data.keyword.powerSys_notm}} workspace that uses a direct-link based connection, the custom IP address from the workspace can reach the IBM Cloud services endpoint through either of the following routes:
--	The custom IP address from the workspace needs to pass through a proxy server that will translate the custom IP address to IBM Cloud supported IP address.
+-	The custom IP address from the workspace needs to pass through a proxy server that coverts the custom IP address to an IBM Cloud supported IP address.
--	The custom IP address from the workspace needs to pass through the Virtual Private Endpoint (VPE) that has in-built translation capability.
-The VPE will help in translating the Custom IP address to a IBM Cloud supported IP address.
+-	The custom IP address from the workspace needs to pass through the Virtual Private Endpoint (VPE) that has conversion capability.
+The VPE helps in converting the Custom IP address to a IBM Cloud supported IP address.

 ![Connecting PER workspace with IBM Cloud services](./images/4_PER_Cloudservices.svg "Connecting PER workspace with IBM Cloud services"){: caption="Figure 11.
 Connecting PER workspace with IBM Cloud services" caption-side="bottom"}

 ![Connecting PER workspace with IBM Cloud services](./images/use_case_diags-PER_cloud_services.svg "Connecting PER workspace with IBM Cloud services"){: caption="Figure 11.
 Connecting PER workspace with IBM Cloud services" caption-side="bottom"}

-### Connection {{site.data.keyword.powerSys_notm}} workspaces accross data center
+### Connection {{site.data.keyword.powerSys_notm}} workspaces across data center
 {: #per-accross-dc}

 The transit gateway can be used to connect multiple Power System Virtual Server workspaces that are across different data center.
 A PER-enabled workspace needs to be attached with the transit gateway, that can exchange routes between two workspaces.
-When these workspaces are present in different regions, global transit gateway needs to be used.
+When these workspaces are present in different regions, a global transit gateway needs to be used.

 On a non-PER-enabled workspace, a Direct Link connection is required to connect the workspace and the transit gateway.